 NOTE!
-(See for further details concerning the processing of goods Chapter 5 Processing).
+(More details concerning the processing of goods can be found in Chapter 5 Processing activity of goods).

 Goods are often delivered temporarily from one Member State (B) to another Member State (A) with the intention of having them processed there.
 After processing the goods are then sent back to the principal in the Member State of consignment (B).